KrispyCamel4u/SysMonTask/README.md

 # SysMonTask
-Linux system monitor with the compactness and usefulness of windows task manager to allow higher control and moniterisation.
+Linux system monitor with the compactness and usefulness of windows task manager to allow higher control and monitoring.

 ### v1.0.0
 - Performance moniterisation graphs